|Plans||Shared, WordPress & Reseller|

 Website Builder Plan

 HostPapa built its own template-driven website builder.
 It comes bundled with the purchase of a hosting plan.
 The end result is many of the benefits of a hosted website builder (like Wix, Weebly, WordPress.com, or Jimdo), but on a server that you totally control.
-See their website builder here.
+See their website builder.

 Pros of HostPapa

 There are a lot of HostPapa reviews online – usually with user-generated reviews based on anecdotes and personal experience.
 That’s fine but I take a different approach.
-As I’ve said in other hosting reviews, there is no such thing as a “best” web host.
+As I’ve said in my best hosting article, there is no such thing as a “best” web host.
 The “best” is the right fit for your project based on your goals, budget, experience & expertise.
 Here are the pros (advantages) for considering HostPapa.

 Value Pricing & Transparency